ljpatrick/marxpaint/docs/README.txt

   [Colors - Black, White, Red, Pink, Orange, Yellow, Green, Cyan,       Blue,
                               Purple, Brown, Grey]

+               On the far right are two special color options, the "color picker", which has an outline of an eye-dropper, and allows you to pick a color found within your drawing, and the rainbow palette, which allows you to pick a color from within a box containing thousands of colors.

                (NOTE: You can define your own colors for Tux Paint.
 See the "Options" documentation.)